Recap: The Simpsons S 1 E 11 The Crepes Of Wrath

 - Principal Skinner's speech: "You might find his accent peculiar.
 Certain aspects of his culture may seem absurd, perhaps even offensive.
 But I urge you all to give little Adil the benefit of the doubt.
 This way, and only in this way, do we hope to better understand our backward neighbors throughout the world."

-- My Country Tis of Thee That I Sting: Homer: "Please, please, kids, stop fighting.
-Maybe Lisa's right about America being the land of opportunity, and maybe Adil's got a point about the machinery of capitalism being oiled with the blood of the workers."
+- My Country Tis of Thee That I Sting:"Please, please, kids, stop fighting.
+Maybe Lisa's right about America being the land of opportunity, and maybe Adil's got a point about the machinery of capitalism being oiled with the blood of the workers." - Homer Simpson.

 - National Stereotypes: